davidrhoden/davidrhoden-basic-netlify/timeline/all-night-movers-played-the-pilot-light.md

 ---
-title: All-Night Movers played the Pilot Light in Knoxville, Tennessee
+title: All-Night Movers played the Pilot Light in Knoxville, Tennessee.
 date: 2003-01-10T21:00:00.000Z
 summary: The comedy of James Henry was the opening act.
 excerpt: The comedy of James Henry was the opening act.